PladsElsker/story-book-generator/README.md

 Output: A folder of one markdown file per chapter.
 The folder also contains a metadata file with the title & url of the main page and last scrapped page, to support incremental generation.

+### Paragraph splitter

+To make sure both the audio and the image are in sync, the chapters must be split into visually similar paragraphs and then those splits must be reused for both the audio and visual pipelines.

+Input: A markdown chapter.

+Output: A sequence markdown paragraph txt files.

 ### Light novel to audio

 - https://huggingface.co/spaces/coqui/xtts